Miladeb77/hello-world/README.md

-# PanelApp Version & Gene Checker
+# PanelApp Version & Gene list Checker

 This tool checks local gene panel data against the official signed-off **PanelApp** data to identify differences in panel versions and gene lists.
 It generates a clear, timestamped report summarising any changes.